Capture of Saddam Hussein: Cultural impact

 A British graphic from 2003 which depicted Hussein's hiding spot became an internet meme in the 2020s.
-The graphic depicts Hussein as a small red figure lying on its back in a spider hole, also highlighting other features of the hiding place including an air vent, fan, and entrance hidden by rubble.
+The graphic depicts Hussein as a small red figure lying on its back in a spider hole, also highlighting other features of the hiding place including an air vent, fan, and an entrance hidden by bricks and rubble.
 The simple shape of the design later became subject to pareidolia online, with examples of the graphic's likeness in foods and other products being reposted as memes on social media, particularly on TikTok.
 The graphic was ranked as one of the best Halloween costumes of 2024 by the British lifestyle magazine Dazed and the digital media company The Daily Dot, and was regarded by the American monthly magazine The Rolling Stone as one of the best memes of 2024.